NaikMegha/TextSummarization/README.md

 I will be using an unsupervised learning approach to find the sentences similarity and rank them.
 One benefit of this will be, you don’t need to train and build a model prior start using it for your project.

+The TextSummarization.py file reads the news article and provides the appropriate results